-DesignBUILD’s carefully created Speaker Series is addresses the big picture issues impacting the industry and challenging the working lives of architecture, building, construction and design professionals.
-You can also earn CPD points for attending seminars.
+DesignBUILD’s carefully created Speaker Series addressed the big picture issues impacting the industry and challenging the working lives of architecture, building, construction and design professionals.

 Tuesday 14 May 2019

 The Kitchen & Bathroom Designers Institute of Australia (KBDi) has a diverse assemblage of Members across Australia – all with a passion for the niche areas of kitchen and bathroom design.
 They’ve gathered a group of their finest for this session, where each will share how their varied backgrounds have lead them to their current careers and the many applications of design skills.

 How to navigate products and procurement across multiple rating schemes

 Understanding GECA, Global Green Tag, WELL and Declare systems: which labels to use, why - and how.

 Collectivity Talks: How can architects and urban planners plan for a big Australia?